Soccerboo1/Attack-of-the-Aliens-/README.md

 Simple Browser Game

 ## Project Description
-Attack of the Aliens is space invader clone where the player trys to shoot as many aliens as possible before the aliens reach the bottom of the screen.
+Attack of the Aliens is a space invader clone where the player tries to shoot as many aliens as possible before the aliens reach the bottom of the screen.

 ## Theme Interpretation
-When one thinks of space they can think if they are other life out in space and with that comes aliens and as such fightiing my aliens is my interration of space.
+When one thinks of space, they can think of whether there is other life out in space, and with that comes aliens, and as such, fighting my aliens is my interpretation of space.

 ## Intended User or Player
-Space invader fan or someone who likes acrade games.
+Space Invader fan or someone who likes arcade games.

 ## User or Player Goal
-Shoot as many aliens as possaible.
+Shoot as many aliens as possible.

 ## Main Features
 Start page-